satyampsoni/python-interpreter/README.md

 This interpreter was inspired by:

-- Thorsten Ball's *"Writing an Interpreter in Go"*.
+- [Thorsten Ball's *"Writing an Interpreter in Go"*.](https://interpreterbook.com/).
+I got the idea of this project while reading about this book only.
 - Python's design and syntax.

-- The rich history of programming language implementation.
+## Comments
+If you come across any unusual comments in my project, they’re intentional.
+I’m a huge fan of Suits, and some of the comments are inspired by its characters and style.
+It’s just my personal touch, thanks for bearing with it!